Italosayan/super-dan/Project_Setup/README.md

 Correcting for this type of bias is not obvious.
 Techniques like Inverse Propensity Weighting [11] and Doubly Robust [4] are helpful in some cases, but they require at least one extra model to build (the propensity model).
 Other approaches that have been applied successfully but not systematically are methods from the PU-Learning [9] and Semi Supervised Learning fields.

+* DEPLOYMENT: TIME IS MONEY:
+ Lattency is its own thing.
+Maybe more important than any business metric

+* MONITORING: UNSUPERVISED RED FLAGS

 what can we say about the quality of a model by just looking at the predictions it makes when serving?
 The method is based on the Response Distribution Chart (RDC), which is simply a histogram of the output of the model.
 The simple observation that the RDC of an ideal model should have one peak at 0 and one peak at 1 (with heights given by the class proportion) allows us to characterize typical patterns that signal potential issues in the model, a few examples are:
 • A smooth unimodal distribution with a central mode might indicate high bias in the model or high Bayes error in the data